GreaterSpokane/gu-cs07/README.md

 ## Dashboard

 ## About Page
 The link to the [about page](https://spokaneeconomicdashboard.herokuapp.com/about) is found in the footer of the dashboard page.
-It includes some infomation about the project and the
+It includes some infomation about the project and the group developing it.

 ## Admin Page